Mohammedalfaris

 • Home

-• Books
+• Our Books

 data:image/gif;base64,R0lGODlhAQABAAD/ACwAAAAAAQABAAACADs=

-Explore My Work
+Explore My Books

-Explore My Work
+Explore My Books

 About Dr. Mohammed Al-FariS

-Dr. Mohammed Faris Al-Faris is a distinguished university professor and researcher with expertise in the history of the UAE and the Arabian Gulf.
+Dr. Mohammed Al-Faris is a distinguished university professor and researcher with expertise in the history of the UAE and the Arabian Gulf.
 He earned his state doctorate from the University of Tunis in 1999 with honors.

 He served as an assistant professor at the Faculty of Literature, Department of History, at the University of Sharjah (2018–2020).